Van Cortlandt Manor

-Van Cortlandt Manor is a 17th-century house and property built by the Van Cortlandt family located near the confluence of the Croton and Hudson Rivers in the village of Croton-on-Hudson in Westchester County, New York, United States.
-The colonial era stone and brick manor house is now a museum and is a National Historic Landmark.
+Van Cortlandt Manor House is a 17th-century house and property built by the Van Cortlandt family located near the confluence of the Croton and Hudson Rivers in the village of Croton-on-Hudson in Westchester County, New York, United States.
+The colonial era stone and brick manor house is now a museum; it is a National Historic Landmark.

 History

-By royal charter, Van Cortlandt Manor was originally a 86000 acre tract granted as a Patent to Stephanus Van Cortlandt in 1697 by King William III, stretching from the Hudson River on the west to the first boundary line between the Province of New York and the Colony of Connecticut, on the east, twenty English miles in width by ten in height, in shape nearly a rectangular parallelogram, forming, "The Manor of Cortlandt."
-The massive holding was acquired by direct purchase from the Indians, in part, by Stephanus van Cortlandt, a native born Dutch gentleman of New York, and in part by others whose titles he subsequently bought.
-The Manor also included a small tract on the west side of the Hudson River opposite the promontory of Anthony's Nose, which van Cortlandt also purchased from the Indians.
+Van Cortlandt Manor was originally an 86000 acre tract granted by royal charter to Stephanus Van Cortlandt (son of Dutch immigrants who would become the first native-born mayor of New York City) in 1697 by King William III.
+As described in the charter, the tract stretched "from the Hudson River on the west to the first boundary line between the Province of New York and the Colony of Connecticut, on the east, twenty English miles in width by ten in height, in shape nearly a rectangular parallelogram, forming, The Manor of Cortlandt."
+The massive holding was acquired by direct purchase from the Kitchawank (also spelled Kitchtawanc or Kitchawonke) people, a Lenape tribe of the Wappinger confederacy.
+The purchase was made in part by Stephanus van Cortlandt, the first native-born mayor of New York City, and in part by others whose titles he subsequently bought.
+The Manor also included a small tract on the west side of the Hudson River opposite the promontory of Anthony's Nose, which van Cortlandt also purchased from the Lenape, this time, the Rumachenanck (Haverstraw) tribe.

-The Manor House was built sometime before 1732 but was not any owner's principal residence until a grandson, Pierre Van Cortlandt, moved there in 1749.
-At that time the manor house was on a 1000 acre portion of the original tract.
+Unlike other manors that followed primogeniture, Stephanus willed the estate not to the eldest son but to all his children equally, leading to the eventual breakup of the massive landholding.
+Following the death of Stephanus (1700) and his wife Geertruy (1723), the manor was divided among their 10 living heirs (plus a share for the heirs of an 11th child), some of whom sold off much of their land.
+The manor house, built sometime before 1732, and some 1,000 acres of surrounding lands were inherited by Philip Van Cortlandt (1683–1746).
+The house was not any owner's principal residence until Philip's son, Pierre Van Cortlandt, inherited it in his turn and moved there in 1749 with his family.
+He enlarged the property to a 4000 acres estate and organized the lands into income-producing tenant farms.

-Pierre brought his family to the estate in 1749 and created the manor's most vibrant days, according to some.
-He established a self-sustaining community of an apple orchard, dairy farm, bee house, kiln, tavern, and carpenter and blacksmith shops.
+Pierre made the manor into a self-sufficient community with a position of social and economic importance to the Hudson Valley.
+He established an apple orchard, dairy farm, carpenter and blacksmith shops, bee house, and kiln, as well as a tavern.
 A 1776 map shows a mill on a stream between Colabaugh Pond and the Croton River.
+Slaves were brought in to work in the main house.
+While the patriotic Van Cortlandts would champion the ideals of freedom and equality for the new nation during the American Revolution, their estate relied on the labor of enslaved Africans.